 Enter Bird's Name in Search Box:

 Distinctions: Sexually dimorphic, the male has a brown crown and auriculars, wings and mantle.
 A red face and breast, with streaking on flanks and mantle.
 The female is mostly brown overall, with strong streaks on flanks and mantle.
-Juvenile similar to female in size and appearance.
+Juvenile is similar to the female in size and appearance.

 Voice: Repeated four note lyrics, songs are very pleasant to listen to.
-Female also sings, but with a shorter lyrics.
+Female also sings but with a shorter lyrics.

 Nesting: Four to five light coloured blue eggs, with black spots.
 Nest can be in trees, shrubs, ledges or shelves, these finches are comfortable around people and dwellings.

 Distribution: Very widespread, seen from Nova Scotia to the Yukon, down into California and farther south, across to Florida, covering most of Mexico and into Central America.
 Although these finches do not necessarily migrate, they may disperse to a warmer area in the winter months.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.